Chalarangelo/30-seconds-of-code/glossary/README.md

 A variable is a storage location, associated with an identifier and containing a value.
 The value of a variable can be referred using the identifier and can be altered during execution.

+### WebGL

+WebGL stands for Web Graphics Library and is a JavaScript API that can be used for drawing interactive 2D and 3D graphics.
+WebGL is based on OpenGL and can be invoked within HTML `<canvas>` elements, which provide a rendering surface.

+### WebRTC

+WebRTC  stands for Web Real-Time Communication and is an API that can be used for video-chat, voice-calling and P2P-file-sharing web apps.

+### XML

+XML stands for eXtensible Markup Language and is a generic markup language specified by the W3C.
+XML documents are plaintext documents structured with user-defined tags, surrounded by `<>` and optionally extended with attributes.

 ### Yarn